Insights

 Minus sign iconPlus sign icon

-As of November 2024, U.S. Small Business Administration's annual revenue reached $2.7B.
+As of October 2025, U.S. Small Business Administration's annual revenue is estimated to be $2.7B.

 What is U.S. Small Business Administration's NAICS code?